 SOPT Pediatrics Monthly Column

 Pediatrics has provided SOPT with the opportunity to contribute to the Monthly Features section of the journal featuring manuscripts written by trainees in pediatrics.
-This SOPT column will join three other stellar columns in the Monthly Features section: (1) Global Health; (2) the Council on Medical Student Education in Pediatrics (COMSEP); and (3) the Historical Archives Advisory Committee for the AAP.
-Submissions are now being accepted for the 2019 SOPT Essay Competition with a Deadline of May 24, 2019.
+This SOPT column joins four other stellar columns in the Monthly Features section: (1) Global Health; (2) the Council on Medical Student Education in Pediatrics (COMSEP); (3) the Historical Perspectives; and (4) Diversity, Equity, and Inclusion.
+Column submissions are accepted on a rolling basis and may be emailed directly to the SOPT Monthly Feature editorial board.

 Social media is a tool for sharing and discussing information that can be an effective way to inform larger audiences about an issue.
-The SOPT strives to use social media for advocacy, education, networking and mentorship.
-Facebook, Twitter, Instagram, Pinterest, YouTube, Google+, and among others blogging, are a few examples of social media platforms you may use to help spread your advocacy message, engage with mentors and colleagues, or educate about a health topic.
+The SOPT strives to use social media for advocacy, education, networking, and mentorship.
+Facebook, Twitter, Instagram, Pinterest, and blogging are a few examples of social media platforms you may use to help spread your advocacy message, engage with mentors and colleagues, or educate about a health topic.
 When used appropriately, social media can complement and strengthen already existing advocacy strategies and amplify education about a topic.
-The AAP and SOPT engage on different social media platforms, follow, like, and join the conversation.
+The AAP and SOPT engage on a variety of different social media platforms that we encourage you to follow, like, and join the conversation.